Who we are

 Dr Nicola Clague-Baker

-I have been a physio for nearly 30 years, the last 25 years specialising in neurological physio (like Karen).
-When I was at uni, my closest friend developed ME.
+When I was at university my closest friend developed ME.
 She has been fighting it for the last 30 years and I have felt so helpless.
 Geographically we don’t live close so all I can do is offer my love and support whenever I see her and keep in regular contact.

 She has been amazing, learning how to cope with life and teaching herself (and me) about ME.
 She has had very little support from the medical professions and has had to fight for any social support.
 She is so strong and I know I would not have been as strong if the situation was reversed.

-Over the last 3 years, I started to learn about the stigma attached to ME and I experienced first hand how professionals interacted with my friend.
+I started to learn about the stigma attached to ME and I experienced first-hand how professionals interacted with my friend.
 I saw how demoralising it could be for her.
 A CBT therapist asked her "tell me again why you can't get up in the morning".
 I gained insight into the issues with the NICE guidelines and learnt from my friend that any additional 'exercise' would exacerbate her symptoms.
 I learnt that gentle massage or myofascial release helped with pain or migraines and that any activity needed to be managed and planned to avoid a relapse.
 We didn't always get it right.

 I started to look into Physiotherapy and ME and I didn't like what I found.
 I feel that as a profession, we are seriously letting pwME down and I feel determined to do something about it.
 There is more we can do to help, we have many skills, not just exercise!!!
 For example, I currently treat people in their own homes and over the last 15 years, I have treated people with all sorts of conditions and injuries, from head injury to knee replacements and I use treatments that suit each person - there is no blanket rule, everyone is different and exercise is just one of the 'tools' in our tool box and it doesn't suit everyone - especially most pwME.

-The more insight I gained into the world of ME, the more I wanted to change perceptions of ME within my profession but I wasn't sure how to do it until I met Karen at the ME research conference in London in July and within one week, 'PhysiosForME' was born!
-Michelle and Nikki quickly came along, each bringing their own experiences, and as a small group, we have already done so much.
+The more insight I gained into the world of ME, the more I wanted to change perceptions of ME within my profession but I wasn't sure how to do it until Physios for ME was formed.
+We have already done so much.
 There is a lot more to do to raise awareness in our profession but we will keep striving.